Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

     waiting, least confident first, opening each image and centring the annotation.
     **Mark Verified** confirms it; **Mark as Review** parks anything you cannot judge yet
   - An image you clear of predictions trains as a **background** image — deleting a wrong box is how you teach the model there is nothing there.
-The Raster Window's right-click **Active Learning... > Mark Empty** says the same for many images at once, and **Clear Review State** undoes it.
 An image you simply never annotated is left out of training rather than treated as empty
   - **Image Budget**: how many un-reviewed images a round predicts on.
 Most of it goes to images with nothing on them and the rest to images you have already worked on, so a round looks for new objects and checks itself where you are annotating